MohammadJamali/QT-Chess-Game/README.md

 What do you need to do to complete this game ?
 Handle King movements to avoid getting to the conflicts, which is easy task, just run checkmate checker before king movement with a temporary chessboard and combine the results with current move places.
-It's that simple! however i don't have time to work on it more, maybe i will have done it in the future, who knows ?!
+It's that simple! however i don't have time to work on it more, maybe i will done it in the future, who knows ?!

 Goodluck with that.